 Research Fellow

-Sandra E. Black is Professor of Economics and International and Public Affairs at Columbia University.
+Sandra E. Black is a Professor in the Department of Economics at the University of Texas at Austin.
 She received her B.A. from UC Berkeley and her Ph.D. in Economics from Harvard University.
-Since that time, she worked as an Economist at the Federal Reserve Bank of New York, and an Assistant, Associate, and ultimately Professor in the Department of Economics at UCLA, and held the Audre and Bernard Centennial Chair in Economics and Public Affairs in the Department of Economics at the University of Texas at Austin before arriving at Columbia University.
-She is currently an Editor of the Journal of Labor Economics and was previously a Co-Editor and Editor of the Journal of Human Resources.
-Dr. Black is a Research Associate at the National Bureau of Economic Research (NBER) and a Nonresident Senior Fellow at Brookings Institution.
+Since that time, she worked as an Economist at the Federal Reserve Bank of New York (1997-2001), an Assistant, Associate, and ultimately Professor in the Department of Economics at UCLA from 2001-2010, held the Audre and Bernard Centennial Chair in Economics and Public Affairs in the Department of Economics at the University of Texas at Austin from 2010-2019, and a Professor in the Department of Economics and the School of International and Public Affairs at Columbia University from 2019-2025.
+She has served as an Editor of the Journal of Labor Economics as well as a Co-Editor and Editor of the Journal of Human Resources.
+Dr. Black is a Research Associate at the National Bureau of Economic Research.
 She served as a Member of Obama’s Council of Economic Advisers from August 2015-January 2017.
 Her research focuses on the role of early life experiences on the long-run outcomes of children, as well as issues of gender and discrimination.

 Sandra was an IZA Fellow from October 2002 until July 2015 and rejoined in February 2017.